 The terminals S1,S2,C, and 24V grouped together on the right hand side are for sensor input and power only.
 These terminals may not be used for valve common or power and can not be used for powering the unit.

-If a rain sensor has been installed, the operation will then need to be enabled in the Spruce app.
+If a rain sensor has been installed, the rain sensor will then need to be enabled in the Spruce app.

-The Rain sensor terminal are setup for Normally Closed rain sensors, this means if the terminal is enabled and a sensor is not attached it will think there is Rain, ONLY enable sensors after confirming they are wired correctly.
+The rain sensor terminals are setup for Normally Closed rain sensors.
+This means if a rain sensor is not attached, or incorrectly wired, and the terminal is enabled, it will think there is rain and potentially prevent watering.
+Please ONLY utilize rain sensors in schedules after confirming they are wired correctly.

-After a rain sensor has been enabled, each schedule and zone has the option to use the rain sensor as means to skip watering.
+After a rain sensor has been associated with your controller, each schedule has the option to use the rain sensor as means to skip watering.
 See scheduling setup and options on enabling rain delay specifically for each schedule or zone.